novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-113.md

 “Being a dutiful son, a good husband, and a respected father.”

-The answer he had been holding in his heart flowed out without hesitation.
+This answer had been holding in his heart , so it flowed out without hesitation.

 Kim Sung-moo’s expression changed.